statelyai/rfcs/0000-template.md

 ### Technical Background

-> There are a lot of ways Svelte is used.
-It’s hosted on different platforms;
+> There are a lot of ways XState and Stately tools are used.
+They’re hosted on
-> integrated with different libraries; built with different bundlers, etc. No one
+> different platforms; integrated with different libraries; built with different
-> person knows everything about all the ways Svelte is used.
-What does someone who
+> bundlers, etc. No one person knows everything about all the ways XState and the
-> knows about Svelte but hasn’t necessarily used anything outside of it need to
+> Stately tools are used.
+What does someone who knows about XState but hasn’t
-> know?
-Are there docs you can share?
+> necessarily used anything outside of it need to know?
+Are there docs you can
+> share?

 > How do different libraries or frameworks implement this feature?
 We can take
 > design inspiration from others who have done this well and improve upon the
-> designs or make them better fit Svelte.
+> designs or make them better fit XState.

 ### Implementation